 Tips for Finding a Financial Advisor

-• One of the first steps in finding a financial advisor, whether they are a financial planner or investment advisor, is identifying what your financial situation is and what you want to accomplish.
+- One of the first steps in finding a financial advisor, whether they are a financial planner or investment advisor, is assessing your financial situation and what you want to accomplish.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• When speaking with potential advisors, there are some specific questions you should ask.
+- When speaking with potential advisors, here are some specific questions you should ask.

 SmartAsset follows a rigorous and detailed Editorial Policy, that covers principles surrounding accuracy, trustworthiness, editorial independence, expertise and objectivity.